antonfirsov/docs/docs/fundamentals/networking/telemetry/tracing.md

 ### Reusing Service Defaults project without .NET Aspire Orchestration

-Probably the easiest way to configure OTel for ASP.NET projects is to use the Aspire Service Defaults project, even if not using the rest of .NET Aspire such as the AppHost for orchestration.
-The Service Defaults project is available as a project template via Visual Studio or `dotnet new`.
+The Aspire Service Defaults project provides and easy way to to configure OTel for ASP.NET projects, *even if not using the rest of .NET Aspire* such as the AppHost for orchestration.
+It is available as a project template via Visual Studio or `dotnet new`.
 It configures OTel and sets up the OTLP exporter.
-You can then use the [OTel environment variables](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry.Exporter.OpenTelemetryProtocol#exporter-configuration) to configure the OTLP endpoint to send telemetry to, and provide the resource properties for the application.
+You can then use the [OTel environment variables](https://github.com/open-telemetry/opentelemetry-dotnet/tree/c94c422e31b2a5181a97b2dcf4bdc984f37ac1ff/src/OpenTelemetry.Exporter.OpenTelemetryProtocol#exporter-configuration) to configure the OTLP endpoint to send telemetry to, and provide the resource properties for the application.

 The steps to use *ServiceDefaults* outside .NET Aspire are: